StephanAkkerman/FluentAI/README.md

 ---

-> [!CAUTION]
-> This project is currently under development, please see the issues to see everything that still needs to be done before this is ready to use.

 ## Introduction

 FluentAI is inspired by the method detailed in the paper [SmartPhone: Exploring Keyword Mnemonic with Auto-generated Verbal and Visual Cues by Jaewook Lee and Andrew Lan](https://arxiv.org/pdf/2305.10436.pdf).
 The aim is to recreate their approach using accessible, open-source models.